samblenny/markab-lab/README.md

 3. [asm/amd64/](asm/amd64): Several C and amd64 assembly language experiments
    written to prepare for making the prototype Forth system in [repl/](repl).

+## Conduct

+The conduct policy for Markab is simple: be nice or get banned.

+This is an art project, and I'm busy making stuff.
+I don't have the time or inclination to engage in internet drama with randos.

+On the other hand, to fans and supporters: you have my gratitude.